aaronlolo326/TCSfromDMRS/README.md

 ### Usage

-* See setup.ipynb for how to run the codes.
+* See setup.ipynb for the procedure for model training and evaluation.

 ## Help